 - Syringe Service Programs in Connecticut

-Tell Me What You See (TMWYS) - NEW
+Tell Me What You See (TMWYS)

 A supplemental resource developed in Connecticut that health educators can use to enhance existing curricula for high school-aged youth.
 The initiative addresses STDs, hepatitis and HIV prevention and integrates essential knowledge and skill development through an art-based approach to prevention education.
 The artwork and poetry was created by incarcerated youth and focuses on a multidisciplinary approach: Tell Me What You See Opens in a new window Opens in a new window Opens in a new window Opens in a new window